spellshape/cli/docs/docs/02-guide/07-interchange/00-introduction.md

 **You will learn how to:**

-- Create a blockchain with Ignite CLI
+- Create a blockchain with Spellshape CLI
 - Create a Cosmos SDK IBC module
 - Create an order book that hosts buy and sell orders with a module
 - Send IBC packets from one blockchain to another